webconn/freemodbus/README.md

 * Update AVR port (since it uses poisoned code)
 * Create STM32 port
 * Make library useable with Antares build environment (https://github.com/nekromant/antares)

+What is currently done and need testing:
+* Updated AVR port.
+Now it uses ISR instead of SIGNAL interrupt syntax.
+* Added Antares integration.
+To work with it, just run bootstrap (if you have Antares globally installed)